kyma-project/kyma/docs/asset-store/docs/03-04-asset-upload-service.md

 type: Details
 ---

-Asset Upload Service is a HTTP server, that exposes file upload functionality for Minio.
-It contains a simple HTTP endpoint, which accepts multiple files as form.
-It can upload files for two system buckets: private and public one, with read-only policy set.
+The Asset Upload Service is an HTTP server that exposes the file upload functionality for Minio.
+It contains a simple HTTP endpoint which accepts `multipart/form-data` forms.
+It can upload files to the private and public system buckets.

 The main purpose of the service is to provide a solution for hosting static files for components that use the Asset Store, such as the Application Connector.
 You can also use the Asset Upload Service for development purposes to host files for the Asset Store, without the need to rely on external providers.